JCrittenden365/linux-homelab-infrastructure/README.md

 **Note:** This lab was built to practice real Linux administration, security hardening, and troubleshooting.
 All configurations are performed manually to reinforce foundational skills.
-Future improvements will expand automation and monitoring across multi-server setups.